learn-co-curriculum/phase-0-the-dom-editing-lab/README.md

 ```

 Woah.
 That's a **lot** of markup!
 If you take a look at the result, though,
-you'll see that it's a fairly complex visual &mdash; it's a table!
+you'll see that it's a fairly complex visual — it's a table!
 Our table
 consists of a header and a body.
 The header allows us to give the columns a
 name, and the table body contains the rows of content.
 Both `<thead>` and
 `<tbody>` tags contains rows, which are represented as `<tr>` (table row).
 These